Embird Embroidery Software

 Step-by-Step Guide

-This tutorial demonstrates the use of the Trace Tool to produce an embroidery design from a raster image.
+This tutorial demonstrates how to use the Trace Tool to generate an embroidery design from a raster image.

 Trace Tool Guide - Outline style